martinResearch/RGBDRigidTracker/readme.md

 # Other ressources

 * [python-pcl](https://github.com/strawlab/python-pcl) python binding to a small subset of the point cloud library.
-Looks like some features have been removed (some exmaple do not work anymore, for example *examples\official\Registration\alignment_prerejective.py*).
+Looks like some features have been removed (some examples do not work anymore, for example *examples\official\Registration\alignment_prerejective.py*).
 Maybe because it is difficult to keep up with the PCL changes ?
 * [MeshLabXml](https://github.com/3DLIRIOUS/MeshLabXML) is a Python (2.7 or 3) scripting interface to MeshLab, the open source system for processing and editing 3D triangular meshes.
 We could use the *mlx.remesh.uniform_resampling* method to resample the model and get a dense set of points.

 ### References